arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ### With Google Home™

-To create your first IoT device with the Nano Matter and the Google Home ecosystem you first need to have a Matter-compatible hub.
-The Google Home products that can work as a **Matter hub** through **Thread** are listed below:
+To create your first IoT device with the Nano Matter and the Google Home ecosystem, you first need to have a Matter-compatible hub.
+The Google Home products that can work as a **Matter hub** through **Thread®** are listed below:

 - Nest Hub (2nd Gen)
 - Nest Hub Max
 - Nest Wifi Pro (Wi-Fi 6E)
 - Nest Wifi

-***Other Google devices are compatible with Matter but not Thread.***
+***Other Google devices are compatible with Matter but not Thread®.***

 To commission your device, open the Google Home app, navigate to devices, click on **add device** and select the **matter-enabled device** option: